Azure-Samples/ms-identity-blazor-server/WebApp-OIDC/MyOrg/README.md

   - azure-web-apps
 name: Enable your Blazor Server to sign-in users with the Microsoft identity platform
 urlFragment: ms-identity-blazor-server
-description: "This sample demonstrates a ASP .Net Core Blazor Server application that authenticates users against Azure AD"
+description: "This sample demonstrates an ASP.NET Core Blazor Server application that authenticates users with Azure AD"
 ---
 # Enable your Blazor Server to sign-in users with the Microsoft identity platform